As you know, absolute purity is very important.

 Zahntechniker

-Removing lesions with laser
+Removing lesions with a laser

 Gynecology